maryash/maryash.github.io/354/labs/lab_03.md

 ### Join queries using Python

-1. Lets open VSCode, and create a python file called `lab3.py` and save it in your desktop.
+1. Lets open VSCode, and create a python file called `lab3.py` and save this file on your desktop.

-If you don't have VSCode installed, follow this short [youtube video](https://www.youtube.com/watch?v=qj5JLEQLelk$0) for instructions.
+If you don't have VS Code installed, follow this short [youtube video](https://www.youtube.com/watch?v=qj5JLEQLelk$0) for installation instructions.

-2. We have to connect to the database that we created, and we do so by doing:
+2. We have to connect to the database that we created in DBeaver using Python:

 ``` sql
 import sqlite3